aodn/rimrep-examples/R_based_scripts/Extracting_Water_Temperature_GBR_Features.md

 AIMS Sea Surface Temperature Monitoring Program available at RIMReP `geoparquet` collection.

-In addition to published `R` libraries, this notebooks will use a set of functions especially created for manipulating RIMReP dtaa collections.
+In addition to published `R` libraries, this notebook uses a set of functions especially created for manipulating RIMReP data collections.
 These functions are available in the `useful_spatial_functions_data_extraction.R` script, which **must** exist in the same directory where this notebook is located.